vonbecmann/earley-parser/repository/EarleyParser-Tests.package/JEUBDARecognizerTests.class/README.md

-tests for the UBDA Grammar Recognizer.
+tests for the UBDA Grammar .
 root: A -> x | AA
 sentences: x ^ n  (n >=1)